CloudPSS/docs/source/en/guide/User2.md

 | Heat-Basic Components | Pipeline, Heat Source, Bulding (Load), Connection Point, Relay Pump |

 To find a component, please fill in its name in the search field above the list and press [[Enter]] to search for the component.
 The below picture shows the searching result of `Resistor`.
 User can also search component in the Component List based on its classification.
-For example, to find `Sine Generator`, user could find it in the `Control-Singal Generator` class.
+For example, to find `Sine Generator`, user could find it in the `Control-Wave Generator` class.

 ![元件查找界面](User2/G2.png "Using search filed to find components")
 ![元件查找界面](User2/G3.png "finding components by category")